larygwil/fontypython/branches/layoutchange/htmldev/help.md

 <a name="hushing"></a>
 <img src="fontypythonmodules/things/icon_hush.png">&nbsp;Hushing Fonts
 ===
-When you want to see *only* the fonts that you've installed: **hush** the fonts that are unwelcome.
-Your various apps will have **only** your installed fonts until you un-hush.
+On Linux there are often too many fonts installed; it's hard to choose among them.
+To work with *only* the fonts that you install via Fonty, hit Ctrl+H to **hush**.
+Your apps will now list **only** your desired fonts.
+(Until you un-hush.)

+Simply install Pogs via Fonty as normal and start a hush.
+In your other apps, you should see the difference.
+(For e.g. go into Inkscape and open the "Text & Font" dialogue.)

+####The "Hush Pog" and a mild Warning
+As you can imagine, a hush could reject many crucial fonts...

+In order to make sure that your system has a few it can use, Fonty requires you to choose a Pog that is installed when hushing.
+Call it a "Hush Pog".

+Create a Pog of your own and put some typical system fonts into it.
+Good choices are: **DejaVu, Sans, Serif, Mono, Free-, Liberation-, Ubuntu-** and so forth.
+This depends on your locale and preferences, therefore we leave it to you.

+(These kinds of fonts are usually found in "/usr/share/fonts".)

+Fonty will ask for a Pog when you start a hush; select the one you prepared.

+It's not serious, but **you have been warned.**

+Details
+--
-This requires a working fontconfig setup, which most modern Linux distros have.
+This all requires a working fontconfig setup, which most modern Linux distros have.
 Fonty looks for the directory:

 	{HOME}/.config/fontconfig/conf.d

 If it's not found, you can't hush fonts.
 (If you have more information, please open a ticket.)

-The hush
---
-Simply install Pogs via Fonty as normal, and the hush will ensure they are visible to the system.

-####Details
 Fonty writes a config file which instructs fontconfig to:

 * **Reject** all files that start with "/usr/share/fonts"